akarazhev/jcryptolib/doc/dev/code-review-report.md

 ### 1. Java Version Compatibility (Critical)

-**Issue**: The project uses Java 21 in pom.xml but is referenced as Java 24 in documentation.
+**Issue**: The project is consistently using Java 21 in pom.xml, which matches the actual implementation.

 **Recommendation**:

-- Standardize on Java 21 (LTS) for better long-term support and wider adoption.
+- Ensure all documentation consistently references Java 21.
-- Update all documentation to reflect the correct Java version.
+- Maintain compatibility with Java 21 (LTS) for better long-term support and wider adoption.

 ### 2. Test Coverage (High)